kklitzing/home-assistant/README.md

   PUID=1000
   PGID=1000
   ```

+  After editing the pertinent fields, using **Ctrl-O** will give you the option to save with a different filename.
+Save and exit without the suffix `.sample`

+  >If you happened to save and close the files without renaming, you can rename them with the command `mv`, i.e.:
+  `mv .env.sample .env` and `mv ~/ha-config/secrets.yaml.sample ~/ha-config/secrets.yaml.sample`

 - The [`secrets.yaml`](/hass-config/secrets.yaml.sample) file is used by Home Assistant looks in the `secrets.yaml` whenever it sees a `!secret` reference in the configuration.yaml file that you don't want to hold in `configuration.yaml`.
   by Home Assistant to store secrets needed for setup/interaction with the other software containers.
   These values could just be kept within the configuration.yaml file, because you can then safely share your config file with others while troubleshooting.
+  `nano hass-config/secrets.yaml`

   ```
   hostip: "<hostip>" # substitute your pi's LAN IP address  e.g., hostip: 192.168.0.31
   configurator_url: "http://<hostip>:3218/"